stencillogic/Start-with-Rust-fast/README.md

 // mutable reference and it's use let mut y: f32 = 0.3;
-let r3: &mut f32 = &mut y;  // no more references are allowed after this
+let r3: &mut f32 = &mut y;  // no more references of y are allowed after this

 *r3 += 1.0;          // using reference to change the value of variable "y"